spacemeshos/go-spacemesh/ci.md

 ## Testing locally

-Mimicking the Travis CI workflow locally is [extraordinarily difficult](https://stackoverflow.com/questions/21053657/how-to-run-travis-ci-locally/49019950#49019950).
-This is one reason we are migrating to GA instead.
-Fortunately, there is a robust tool called [`act`](https://github.com/nektos/act) that mimics the GA environment locally.
+There is a robust tool called [`act`](https://github.com/nektos/act) that mimics the GA environment locally.
 It can be installed using Homebrew by running:

 ```
 > brew install nektos/tap/act